thapapradeep884/week-6-12194940-/README.md

 **4.4.
 Compile-time composition using ROS services**

-By using this demonstration, it shows that the same shared libraries can be reused to compile a single executable running multiple components.
+This example demonstrates how the same shared libraries may be used to create a single executable that runs a number of different components.

-The executable contains all four components from above : `talker`, `listener`, `server`, and `client`.
+All four of the aforementioned elements—the "talker," "listener," "server," and "client"—are included in the executable.

 In one terminal,